Top 10 running gags from How I Met Your Mother

 In a series about storytelling, it’s fun to see different narrators chip in and it’s touches like these that marks the series apart as one of the finest network sitcoms of the last decade and worth watching through for the first time – or 15th time – now that the story, in all of its unfocused magnitude, is complete.

-How I Met Your Mother Seasons 1 to 9 are available on Netflix UK, as part of an £8.99 monthly subscription.
+How I Met Your Mother is available on Disney+, as part of a £7.99 monthly subscription or a £79.99 yearly subscription.

 Photos: Fox Television